The Importance Of Examining Your Beliefs

 The second group of beliefs are negative limiting beliefs, and are characterized by closed and restrictive language.
 For example, “I could never do that, I’m just not good enough“, is typical of a negative limiting belief.

 These types of beliefs tend to prevent a person from physically going after their goals, and if they do try to achieve their goals, it will usually be done half heartedly and with the expectation of failure.
-In this way, negative limiting beliefs can prevent external success in the world by preventing internal success in the mind.

 Unfortunately, the most common type of beliefs that people have are limiting negative beliefs.
 These can cause people to become imprisoned by the things they believe in, only seeing what their beliefs allow them to see and rejecting everything else.